forax/java-guide/guide/chapter09-list_and_map.md

 # List and Map
-In Java, the most used data structures are List (and indexed list) and Map (a dictionary)
+In Java, the most used data structures are List (an indexed list) and Map (a dictionary)

 ## List
 To create a simple list